-How your dog sees the world – Surprising facts about dog vision
+How your dog sees the world – Surprising facts about dog eyesight

-Have you ever wondered why your dog can't see the treat right in front of his nose, but can easily see a bird 500 meters away?
-No wonder - dogs see the world very differently than we do!
-Their vision is specially adapted to their needs and differs from ours in many ways.
+Have you ever wondered why your dog can't see the treat right in front of his nose, but can easily spot a bird 500 meters away?
+No wonder – dogs see the world very differently than we do!
+Their vision is specifically adapted to their needs and differs from ours in many ways.
 Let's take a closer look!

-Did you know that dogs cannot focus properly on objects under 30 cm?
-Everything that is directly in front of their nose becomes blurry for them.
+Did you know that dogs can't properly focus on objects smaller than 30 cm?
+Anything directly in front of their noses becomes blurry.
 Instead of using their eyes, they rely on other senses:

-🐶 Super nose instead of super eyes – Because their close vision is weaker, dogs perceive their surroundings primarily through their sense of smell.
-No wonder they sniff first before they recognize something!
+🐶 Super nose instead of super eyes – Because their near vision is weak, dogs perceive their surroundings primarily through their sense of smell.
+No wonder they sniff before recognizing anything!

-🐶 Snout hairs as radar – The fine vibrissae (whisker hairs) help dogs to sense obstacles that they cannot properly perceive with their eyes.
+🐶 Snout hairs as radar – The fine vibrissae (whiskers) help dogs sense obstacles that they cannot properly perceive with their eyes.

 This explains why your dog sometimes sniffs left and right before finding the treat right in front of him – his nose is simply more accurate than his eyes.